Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “Well, I know it as an ‘eggplant’, but that’s just what we call it back home.
 From what I remember from anime, it’s lucky to dream about it during the new year.”

 “Ah, yes.
 That’s true.
 This is a lucky vegetable in our culture, since ‘nasu’ sounds like the word ‘to accomplish’.
-It brings hopes that we will fulfill our goals for the new year.”
+It brings hope that we will fulfill our goals for the new year.”

 Favian looked between us back and forth, wondering why we were acting so fond of it.
 In his mind, the object in my hands was the Devil’s Fruit, a plant alluringly disguised as food but seemingly holding a poison that made it unsuitable for consumption.

 “Y-You’ve had it before, the Devil’s Fruit?” he hesitantly asked.